-Pain for days vs. pain for months
+Pain for days vs. pain for weeks

 Local vs. radiating pain